ThomasFranque/ArtificiaIProject/README.md

 #### Ticks

-Taking inspiration from [minecraft's tick system](https://www.digminecraft.com/getting_started/game_tick.php), I decided this was a fitting approach to implement.
+Taking inspiration from [minecraft's tick system](https://www.digminecraft.com/getting_started/game_tick.php), I decided this was a fitting approach to implement due to its performance benefits as opposed to updating the statistics every frame.

 The ticks control the agent statistic changes (Hunger, Tiredness and Boredom).
 When a tick occurs, the agents will process what to decrease or increase based in its current state.
 For example, if an agent is eating, it will decrease hunger and tiredness, but increase boredom.